-The game is drawn in such case.
+The game is drawn in such a case.
 Just imagine that you made an illegal move for the second time.

 So as per the rules this time you should lose but the position of the board shows that you have a king while your opponent has one king and one knight.
 Then in this scenario, the game is drawn.

-This is because although you made an illegal move and supposed to lose, your opponent doesn’t have enough pieces to checkmate your king.
+This is because although you made an illegal move and are supposed to lose, your opponent doesn’t have enough pieces to checkmate your king.

 Hence the game is drawn.